Darckmeteore/Cooking-Project/README.md

 <p align="center"> <img src="logo.jpg" <p>

 ## Description :
 This is a project in fullstack.
-We developed an ionic4 food application using REST api callbacks with Angular and Mongo database. basic functionality of our IONIC application:
+We developed an ionic4 food application using REST api with Angular and Mongo database. basic functionality of our IONIC application:
 - A totally secure login and registration system where the data is anonymized and encrypted.
 - An administrator page that allows you to easily add recipes from our Mongo database.